tahoe-lafs/tahoe-lafs/docs/frontends/drop-upload.rst

 the other frontends (web, CLI, FTP and SFTP).
 This means that you probably should not keep important data in the upload directory, and should not rely on all changes to files in the local directory to result in successful uploads.
-There might be incompatible changes to how the feature is configured in future versions.
+There might be (and have been) incompatible changes to how the feature is configured.
 There is even the possibility that it may be abandoned, for example if unsolveable reliability issues are found.

 We are very interested in feedback on how well this feature works for you, and